bombasticSlacks/3-skill/Agility.md

 ---
 # Agility

 Measures how agile your character is.
-Influences [Movement Distance](Stats#Movement%20Distance).

 It can be honed to better perform the [Skills](Skills):
 ## Accuracy